cyber-shuttle/mcp-server/README.md

 - Python 3.8+
 - OpenAI API key (for the demo)
-- Access to Cybershuttle platform (dev instance at https://api.dev.cybershuttle.org:18899)
+- Access to Cybershuttle platform (contact dev@airavata.apache.org for access)

 ## Installation